eliranwong/ChromeOSLinux/README.md

 <b>python3:</b> Python 3.7.3

 # Basics

-Go to settings to get the latest version of Chrome OS first, "sudo apt update" does not work in some Chrome OS versions.
+Make sure you have the latest version of Chrome OS first, because "sudo apt update" does not work in some old Chrome OS versions.

 1) Open Settings > About Chrome OS > Check for updates